PointProcess/PointPatternDeviations/README.md

 The examples are

-## 1. Sweat gland outlier analysis
+### 1. Sweat gland outlier analysis

+An R markdown file and the associated pdf output are location in the folder SweatGlandOutliers.
+This is an extension of the work in Kuronen et al. (2021).
+The code associated with that paper can be found at https://github.com/mikkoku/SweatPaper.